LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 	>
 </figure>

-The integral of the secant can be interpreted as the area under the graph[^2].
-This is illustrated by the shaded region.
+The integral of the secant can be interpreted as the area under the graph.[^2] This is illustrated by the shaded region.

 ## An introduction to cartography

-The earth, which is a sphere[^3], cannot be projected onto a flat map without distortion.
+The earth cannot be projected onto a flat map without distortion.
 Over the years, cartographers have devised many different map projections which try to balance minimising distortion with other properties.
 They come in all shapes and sizes.
 Lists of these projections can be found [here][map_projections] or [here][wiki_projections].
 I will explain two of the simplest here, which will help with understanding the Mercator map in the next section.

-All map projections can be represented as equations that transform spherical co-ordinates to flat map co-ordinates.
-The co-ordinates on the sphere are the angles $\varphi$ and $\lambda$.
+All map projections can be represented as equations that transform spherical co-ordinates to flat map co-ordinates.[^3] The co-ordinates on the sphere are the angles $\varphi$ and $\lambda$.
 These correspond to lines of latitude (parallels) and longitude (meridans) respectively.
 The co-ordinates on the flat map are $x$ and $y$.
 A map projection is therefore a transformation from $\varphi$ and $\lambda$ to $x$ and $y$.